Social epidemiology

-While epidemiology is "the study of the distribution and determinants of states of health in populations", social epidemiology is "that branch of epidemiology concerned with the way that social structures, institutions, and relationships influence health."
+While epidemiology is "the real study of the distribution and determinants of states of health in populations", social epidemiology is "that branch of epidemiology concerned with the way that social structures, institutions, and relationships influence health," according to Lisa Berkman and Ichiro Kawachi.
 This research includes "both specific features of, and pathways by which, societal conditions affect health".

 Although health research is often organized by disease categories or organ systems, theoretical development in social epidemiology is typically organized around factors that influence health (i.e., health determinants rather than health outcomes).
 Many social factors are thought to be relevant for a wide range of health domains.
 Social epidemiology can therefore address any health outcome, including chronic disease, infectious disease, mental health, and clinical outcomes or disease prognosis.
-Exposures of interest to social epidemiologists include individual-level measures (e.g., poverty, education, social isolation), contextual factors (e.g., residential segregation or income inequality), and social policies (e.g., policies creating income security or promoting educational access).
+Exposures of interest to social epidemiologists include individual-level measures (e.g., poverty, education, social isolation), contextual factors (e.g., residential segregation or income inequality), and social policies (e.g., policies that create income security or promote educational access).
 Analyses that address the independent or synergistic effects of individual or contextual risk factors are often of interest.
 Understanding the origins of health disparities and identifying strategies to eliminate health disparities is a major focus of social epidemiology.

-Major research challenges in social epidemiology include tools to strengthen causal inference, methods to test theoretical frameworks such as Fundamental Cause Theory, translation of evidence to systems and policy changes that will improve population health, and mostly obscure causal mechanisms between exposures and outcomes.
+Major research challenges in social epidemiology include tools to strengthen causal inference, methods to test theories of illness such as fundamental cause theory, translation of evidence to systems and policy changes that will improve population health, and mostly obscure causal mechanisms between exposures and outcomes.
 To address obscurity of causal mechanisms in social epidemiology, it has been proposed to integrate molecular pathological epidemiology into social epidemiology.

 For example, questions of interest to epidemiologists include: